Are you doing enough to protect your skin from harmful UVA rays?

 - Does your sunscreen contain titanium dioxide, zinc oxide or avobenzone?

-- Do you take sun protective measures while in the car (sunscreen, long sleeves and sun gloves)?
+- Do you take sun protective measures while in the car?

 - Do you protect yourself from the sun's rays while sitting near a window in an office or at home?
 For a glimpse at the ravages sitting next to a sunny window can have on your face click here

 - Do you put your sunscreen on before leaving the house and reapply to exposed areas of the skin every two hours when outdoors?